micmejia/bible-dump/AMPC/Matthew/Matt 12.md

-Behold, My Servant Whom I have chosen, My Beloved in _and_ with Whom My soul is well pleased _and_ [^e]has found its delight.
-I will put My Spirit upon Him, and He shall proclaim _and_ [^f]show forth justice to the nations.
+Behold, My Servant Whom I have chosen, My Beloved in _and_ with Whom My soul is well pleased _and_ has found its delight.
+I will put My Spirit upon Him, and He shall proclaim _and_ show forth justice to the nations.